 Check Internet connection speed

 As discussed, the primary reason for images not loading on any website include FB could be Slow internet connection speed.
-That may entities on webpages like images and videos which might not load on time.
+That may entities on web pages like images and videos might not load on time.
 We recommend checking your internet connection speed using Speedtest or any other third-party tool.

-Again open the command prompt and run the ping command ping google.com -t that help check the network connectivity, let you know how long it took to transmit that data and get a response.
+Again open the command prompt and run the ping command ping google.com -t that helps check the network connectivity, and lets you know how long it took to transmit that data, and get a response.

-Also, we recommend Disconnect from VPN, (If configured or connected) and try reloading the facebook.com page and check the images loading as expected.
+Also, we recommend disconnecting from VPN, (If configured or connected) and try reloading the facebook.com page and check the images loading as expected.

 Clear browser cache

-clear your browser cache” is one of the first diagnostic steps to resolve similar problem like “pictures not loading on Facebook”
+clear your browser cache” is one of the first diagnostic steps to resolve similar problems like “pictures not loading on Facebook”